-B. At 6:00 PM: Drink the colon cleansing solution (Prep)
+B. At 6:00 PM: Drink HALF the colon cleansing solution (Prep)

 - Drink an 8 oz. glass with ice, using a straw, every 10-20 minutes until the bottle is empty.
-Be sure to drink the WHOLE bottle. - You can still drink clear liquids (the more clear liquids the better).
-You will have diarrhea 1-2 hours after drinking the solution (Prep). - C. At 9:00 PM: Take the bisacodyl tablet(s) with a glass of water if they were prescribed or came with the solution (Prep).
+Be sure to drink HALF the bottle. - You can still drink clear liquids (the more clear liquids the better).
+You will have diarrhea 1-2 hours after drinking the solution (Prep).